 Still unsure?
 See OER myths debunked in OER Mythbusting.

 While this guide is designed to support faculty needs, the information and resources described within are there to benefit you by making a college education more affordable.
 Contact your Leeward Student Government if you are interested in getting involved in advocating for no-cost and affordable textbooks in the classroom.
-See the Textbook Cost: $0 Class List page for classes that do not require the purchase of course materials.

 Ask yourself these questions as you begin to explore Open Educational Resources (OER)